-- i) Information on all Middle Secondary School subjects offered at Churchlands SHS is contained in this booklet. - ii) Students will use the Subject Selection Online (SSO) Program to make their selections for 2021. - iii) Additional information regarding SSO log on and completion instructions will be made available to students and parents. - iv) Students will use SSO to make their FOUR selections for each Semester (EIGHT for the year) and to choose TWO reserves for each semester. - v) The following subjects selections will be pre-generated and allocated by the school: - Year 9 Languages - Year 9 and 10 GATE Music and General Music - Year 9 and 10 Special Swimming, Special Football - Year 9 and 10 General Physical Education for all students apart from those in a Special Sporting Program mentioned in the above line - Year 9 and 10 English, Maths, Science and Humanities & Social Sciences
+- i) Information on all Middle Secondary School subjects offered at Churchlands SHS is contained in this booklet. - ii) Students will use the Subject Selection Online (SSO) Program to make their selections for 2022. - iii) Additional information regarding SSO log on and completion instructions will be made available to students and parents. - iv) Students in Year 9 will use SSO to make their TWO selections for each Semester (FOUR for the year) and to choose TWO reserves for each semester. - v) Students in Year 10 will use SSO to make their THREE selections for each Semester (SIX for the year) and to choose TWO reserves for each semester - vi) The following subjects selections will be pre-generated and allocated by the school: - Year 9 Languages - Year 9 and 10 GATE Music and General Music - Year 9 and 10 Special Swimming and Special Football - Year 9 and 10 General Physical Education for all students apart from those in a Special Sporting Program mentioned in the above line - Year 9 and 10 English, Maths, Science and Humanities & Social Sciences

+Please note: Students need to choose at least ONE subject from The Arts and at least ONE subject from Technologies (over the year).
 Students need to make their selections carefully.
 Once the timetable is completed changes can only happen if there are spaces left in the classes.